-A director of think tank Ekklesia which looks at how beliefs and values intersect with politics and society.
-He has been active in journalism, politics and adult education for many years and is on the NUJ Ethics Council.
-He is passionate Dumbarton FC supporter and is Chair of the Sons Trust follows the national team and is a co founder of the SFSA.
+A director of the think-tank Ekklesia, which looks at how beliefs and values intersect with politics and society.
+Simon has been active in journalism, politics and adult education for many years.
+He is a passionate Dumbarton FC supporter and was an associate director and media officer for the club from 2018-2020.
+He also follows the national team and is a co-founder of the SFSA.

 A former professional football with Leeds United and his home team of East Fife.
 He is academic , an author and a leading Labour politician where he rose to become First Minister of Scotland.
 Since then he has lectured around the world and was also instrumental in the most wide sweeping McLeish Report for the SFA.
 He brings a wealth of experience of football, business and politics to the Board which he joined in 2016.